tronprotocol/pm/TRON Core Devs Meetings/Meeting 06.md

     - MarketPairToPriceStore, One table saving the price list by one token pair,
     - we can get the price list by one specific token.

-## Comparison with other implementation of Dex
+## What is the difference from other Dex in block industry

 - Sean